dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 In the same way as Vulnerability testing is performed, this will only be triggered on a release candidate and the output of any Accessibility testing will form part of the CAB decision making.

-More information about accessibility testing can be found [here] (/documentation/pipeline/accessibility_testing)
+More information about accessibility testing can be found [here] (#accessibility-testing)